vietbuiminh/force-academic-mk/_pages/research_Kettle.md

 toc: true
 toc_sticky: true
 ---
-# What are kettles?
+# Kettle Depressions: understudied, yet key features on post-glacial landscapes
-Kettles form when an ice block from a retreating ice margin is buried and melts, leaving behind a depression.
-Kettles lakes, which form when these depressions are filled by groundwater, are one of the most abundant lake types on our planet and the formation of these landforms is directly related to paleoice distribution, ice margin dynamics, and proglacial depositional processes.
+Kettles depressions form when an ice block from a retreating ice margin is buried and melts, leaving behind a depression at the landscape surface.
+Kettle lakes form when these depressions are filled by groundwater and are one of the most abundant lake types on our planet.
+The formation of these landforms is directly related to paleoice distribution, ice margin dynamics, and proglacial depositional processes.

 <figure class="single">